 Off-pump surgery can decrease the chances of postoperative inflammation, irregular heartbeats, and infections.
 An experienced surgeon should perform this complicated surgery.
 Also, the patient should ask the healthcare professional about the benefits and risks of the surgery in the presence or absence of a heart-lung machine.

 What are the risks associated with beating heart surgery?

 Beating Heart Surgery or off-pump CABG comes with fewer complications as compared to CABG with a heart-lung machine.
 Risks vary according to the medical conditions of the patient, age, and other factors.
 In the future, the patient might need other CABG surgery after going for an off-pump CABG.
 Hence, the patient must clear all his concerns beforehand.
 Although off-pump CABG has provided positive outcomes to numerous patients, it still has some associated risks that include bleeding, infection, irregular heartbeats, kidney failure, blood clots causing a heart attack or stroke, complications from anaesthesia, etc. Age and other medical conditions may also contribute to these risks.

-Your healthcare team at CARE Hospitals will help you out.
+Your healthcare team at CARE Hospitals will help you out with the OPCAB surgery.
 Meanwhile, the patient can follow the given suggestions.

 Do not drink or eat after midnight or before the surgery.

 Avoid taking some medications like warfarin tablets (anticoagulant tablets) before the surgery.